Priscasantos/Tom-Hengl-Course/R-training/README.md

 1. Using **static images** showing trend parameters together with time-series plots at selected representative point locations.
-2. Using **time-slices** or series of visualizations of the same spatial domain but changing in time.
+2. Using **time-slices** or series of visualizations of the same spatial domain but changing in time (time-lapses).
 3. Using **animations** or **interactive plots with time-sliders** allowing users to choose *speed* and *direction* of animation.